-- Ans. (c) Assertion (A) is correct but R is wrong because, in 1985 United Nations adopted the UN Guidelines for Consumer Protection. - 6.
-Assertion (A): A major step taken in 1986 by the Indian government was the enactment of the Consumer Protection Act 1986.
+Reason (R): In 1977 United Nations adopted the UN Guidelines for Consumer Protection.

+6. Assertion (A): A major step taken in 1986 by the Indian government was the enactment of the Consumer Protection Act 1986.

 Reason (R): It was popularly known as COPRA.